-Diversity as a Training Issue
+Individual Differences as a Training Issue

 The program engages in actions that indicate respect for and understanding of cultural and individual differences and diversity.
-We are committed to a training process that ensures that graduate students develop and adopt a multicultural framework in their professional life.
-It is acknowledged that developing knowledge, skills, and attitudes to work effectively with a diverse public who embody intersecting identities (including differing attitudes, beliefs, and values) is a lifelong process.
 Our department and the Clinical Health Psychology concentration are committed to providing an inclusive and welcoming environment for all members of our community.
 Consistent with this principle, trainers and trainees do not discriminate on the basis of age, gender, gender identity, race, ethnicity, culture, national origin, religion, sexual orientation, disability, or socioeconomic status in the services provided at the training clinic or practicum site.